 }

-This expression:

-{

-let x = 3;

-x + 1

-}

-is a block that, in this case, evaluates to 4.
-That value gets bound to y as part of the let statement.
-Note that the x + 1 line doesn’t have a semicolon at the end, unlike most of the lines you’ve seen so far.
+The expression 2 is a block that, in this case, evaluates to 4.
+That value gets bound to y as part of the let statement 1.
+Note the line without a semicolon at the end 3, which is unlike most of the lines you’ve seen so far.
 Expressions do not include ending semicolons.
 If you add a semicolon to the end of an expression, you turn it into a statement, and it will then not return a value.
 Keep this in mind as you explore function return values and expressions next.

 Functions with Return Values